trampgeek/moodle-qtype_coderunner/README.md

 A better fix is to set the group of the entire Moodle subtree to apache (or www-data depending on what user the web server runs as) and then make it all not world readable.
-However, if you do that after installing CodeRunner you'll break the set-uid-root program that's used to start the Runguard sandbox.
+However, if you've installed the Runguard sandbox prior to changing the group and/or access modes of the Moodle subtree, you'll break the set-uid-root program that's used to start the Runguard sandbox.
 So you then need to re-run the runguard installer to fix it.

 ### Running the unit tests